 Community detection applied to spatial networks tends to yield communities corresponding to a spatial partition of space, even if there is actually no boundary between those regions.
-A method as been proposed to remove the influence of space, and thus discover communities corresponding to non-spatial (social, etc.) effects, usually hidden behind the influence of spatial constraints.
+A method as been proposed^a to remove the influence of space, and thus discover communities corresponding to non-spatial (social, etc.) effects, usually hidden behind the influence of spatial constraints.
 The principle is to use a Modularity-maximization algorithm, in which the null-model used by Modularity (usually, a Configuration Model) is replaced by a spatial model (usually, a Gravity Model)

-Illustration: map of Belgium ^b.
-Black Lines could be find by community detection without spatial correction(geographic partitions).
-Colors could correspond to Space-corrected partition (linguistic partition).
+Map of Belgium.
+Black Line: communities without spatial correction(geographic partitions).
+Colors: Space-corrected partition (linguistic partition).

-^aExpert et al. 2011.
+^{a}Expert et al. 2011.